jacksight/xina520_official_jailbreak/MESSAGE FROM XINA.md

 # **Extra**

-If your storage in iCloud is full, the app signature will become invalid after the space has become full.
-This could also possibly cause some other problems.
-The cause for why this even happens is unknown, however it is to be fixed.
+<s>If your storage in iCloud is full, the app signature will become invalid after the space has become full.
+This could also possibly cause some other problems.</s> Use [TrollStore](https://github.com/opa334/TrollStore) instead of traditional sideloading tools.

-It is also highly recommened to not update all of the 35 packages in Sileo.
-While in `1.1.3.6` and `1.1.4` it won't cause too many issues, it is absolutely recommended to not do this in `1.1.5` or higher.
-Planned to be fixed.
+<s>It is also highly recommened to not update all of the 35 packages in Sileo.
+While in `1.1.3.6` and `1.1.4` it won't cause too many issues, it is absolutely recommended to not do this in `1.1.5` or higher.</s> This has been fixed in `2.0.8`.

 If Xina has more to say or update in his message, this .txt will be updated.